 Choose One: Production Course 4cr.

-- COMM 221: Video Production - Students will learn to write and report news stories using video technology.
+- COMM 221: Video News-writing & Production - Students will learn to write and report news stories using video technology.
 Students will learn the components of a traditional television newscast and the skills to produce, write and report for such newscast.
-In addition students will study and put into practice basic videography and non-linear editing skills.
-(ORALCOM)
+In addition, students will study and put into practice basic videography and non-linear editing skills.
+Prerequisite: COMM-211 (ORALCOM)

-- COMM 271: Audio Production - An introduction to audio programs that enhance multimedia projects.
+- COMM 271: Audio Writing & Production - An introduction to audio programs that enhance multimedia projects.
 Students will learn basic functions plus the computer programs that will help them in their learning.
 Students will learn how to interview, cut commercials, make promos and other experiences in working with sound.
-Prerequisite: Comm 211.
+Prerequisite: COMM-211.

-- COMM 315: Multimedia Journalism - Experiential, laboratory-type course designed to teach students the basic skills required to produce multimedia journalism packages in a professional setting.
+- COMM 315: Journalism 2.0 - Experiential, laboratory-type course designed to teach students the basic skills required to produce multimedia journalism packages in a professional setting.
 Students will work individually and in teams to produce audiovisual content for online display, using a variety of technologies and storytelling techniques to investigate and present subject matter of their choosing.
 Techniques to be covered include slideshows, podcasts, Web videos, short-form writing and interactive graphics.
-Prerequisite: COMM 211.
+Prerequisite: COMM-211.

 At least 2 semesters of the following courses (each 2 credits) 4cr.

-- COMM 155: Professional Skills Practicum - Experience working in coverged-media environments via assignments for the Simpson College student newspaper, online news service, yearbook, radio, television and integrated marketing communication agencies.
+- COMM 155: Professional Skills Practicum - Experience working in converged media environments via assignments for the Simpson College student newspaper, online news service, yearbook, radio, television and integrated marketing communication agencies.
 Students must ordinarily complete two semesters of entry-level work before being considered for management positions in student media.
 Students must complete two semesters of this entry-level practicum before being eligible to complete an internship.
 Prerequisite: COMM-211 or COMM-222.
-Offered Fall and Spring.
 OR

 COMM 365: Public Relations Seminar 4cr.